Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ## Install ReMoods Theme

-This theme is a plugin, so you should:
+Notice: Don't use more than one theming plugin at the same time, they might conflict with each other.
+Even if you want to install more than one theme, you should keep only one that is turning on at the time.

-Notice: Don't use more than one themeing plugin at the same time, it might be conflict to each other.
-Eeve if you want to install more than one theme, you should keep only one is turn on.
+To install ReMoods:

 1. Go to `Tools` > `Options` > `Plugins`
 2. Search the word `remoods`
 3. Click `Install` ReMoods Theme
 4. Quit and restart Joplin

-> A remind to the old OhmineDT users:
+> A reminder to the old OhmineDT users:
 >
-> You should first to remove all the old OhmineDT codes from your `userstyle.css` and `userchrome.css`, this is important.
-While ReMoods seems very similar to the OhmineDT, they are two completely different things.
+> You should first remove all the old OhmineDT codes from your `userstyle.css` and `userchrome.css`, this is important.
+While ReMoods seems very similar to OhmineDT, they are two completely different things.
 The code base has changed, and they are running under different logic.
 So, remove all the OhmineDT codes now, forget the old theme and then give ReMoods a hug!

 ## A Temporary Solution Of Customize The Theme Color & Font-Related Settings [IMPORTANT]

-Currently, some of the core settings properties are not available on the ReMoods Theme's settings page because I don't know how to implement them.
+Currently, some of the core settings properties are not available on the settings page because I don't know how to implement them.
 So, for an alternative, you could edit the theme color and font-related settings through your `userstyle.css` and `userchrome.css` manually:

 Let's follow the below steps: